MeanderingProgrammer/render-markdown.nvim/README.md

         style = 'full',
         -- Determines how individual cells of a table are rendered:
-        --  overlay: writes completely over the table, removing conceal behavior and highlights --  raw: replaces only the '|' characters in each row, leaving the cells completely unmodified cell = 'overlay',
+        --  overlay: writes completely over the table, removing conceal behavior and highlights --  raw: replaces only the '|' characters in each row, leaving the cells unmodified --  padded: raw + cells are padded with inline extmarks to make up for any concealed text cell = 'padded',
         -- Characters used to replace table border
         -- Correspond to top(3), delimiter(3), bottom(3), vertical, & horizontal
         -- stylua: ignore